-This project is a capital improvement project to design and construct improvements to Pala Vista Park, located at 234 Pala Vista Drive.
-Currently, there are no existing amenities at the park.
+A one acre city-owned property, located at 234 Pala Vista Drive along Civic Center Drive, just north of Highway 78 is being developed into a small community park.
 The goal is to design a park to help meet the community’s recreational needs and also provide a welcoming entry way into the city along one of its major travel corridors.
-The City’s FY 2017/18 Capital Improvement budget included $750,000 for the design and development of Pala Vista Park.

 The project is currently in the design phase.
-A Request for Proposals was issued in June, 2017 and design bids were submitted July 12, 2017.
-The City has partnered with ASR Landscape Architecture to design a new park for the site.
+A Request for Proposals was issued in June, 2017 and design bids were submitted in July 2017.
+The City has partnered with ASR Landscape Architecture to design the new park site.

 - March 2018 Workshops

 The City conducted two workshops to gather feedback for the new park design.
 March 15 (Meeting Notes) and March 24, 2018 (Meeting Notes).

 July 2018 – Conceptual Plans